 There’s no one-size-fits-all guide to developing a solid influencer marketing QA process.
 The ins and outs will depend on the size of your team, the number of stakeholders, the scope of the campaign, and so on.

 Regardless of workflow, we recommend building at least one review checkpoint prior to content going live into every campaign so that any issues can be discovered with built-in time to make adjustments.
 At a minimum, we suggest reviewing content within 24 hours of publication.

 7. Metrics Matter

 Metrics may not be the most exciting part of your influencer marketing strategy, but they give you the information you need to understand the impact of your current campaign, determine ROI, and fine-tune your future projects.

 The type of metrics you’ll want to measure will be based on your program objectives.
-Maybe you were aiming for a certain number of video views or post shares.
-Maybe your focus was on likes, newsletter signups, coupon code redemptions, or sales.
+Maybe you are aiming for a certain number of video views or post shares.
+Maybe your focus is on likes, newsletter signups, coupon code redemptions, or sales.
 Every campaign will have its own unique set of meaningful influencer metrics.

 Which Metrics Are Most Important?

 Again, that will vary based on your goals, but we recommend starting with engagement, or cost-per-engagement (CPE).
 Engagement goes beyond exposure by showing how a consumer took action with a piece of content — likes, views, comments, repins, tweets, hashtags and shares are all part of your campaign’s overall reach.
 This will help you understand the level of audience involvement and interest in your influencers’ sponsored content.